When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Operational Realism: Research Artifacts and Deployment Footprints

-A potential critique of our implementation concerns the detectability of appended tokens (e.g., via vocabulary size checks or metadata inspection).
-We emphasize that our decision to explicitly append tokens ($\mathcal{V}' = \mathcal{V} \cup \{\tau^*\}$) rather than overwriting existing ones was a \textbf{conscious ethical choice to ensure experimental integrity}, not a failure to achieve stealth. \paragraph{The Triviality of Token Masquerading.} From an engineering perspective, achieving zero-footprint stealth is straightforward for any adversary familiar with tokenizer serialization.
-Standard production tokenizers (e.g., Qwen, Llama-3) invariably contain numerous ``reserved'' or ``unused'' slots.
-A weaponized implementation would employ \textbf{Token Masquerading} by \textit{silently repurposing} these existing slots.
-Rather than appending new entries, an adversary can simply map the malicious breaker geometry and payload to a pre-existing, unused index within the donor's vocabulary structure.
-Such an approach yields a \textbf{zero metadata footprint}: since the vocabulary size remains invariant and no auxiliary metadata files are generated, the injection becomes structurally indistinguishable from a standard model update, rendering simple file-based auditing ineffective.
+Our experiments append tokens ($\mathcal{V}' = \mathcal{V} \cup \{\tau^*\}$) rather than overwriting existing reserved slots, making the row visible in the released research artifact.

+\textbf{Token masquerading.} Standard production tokenizers (e.g., Qwen, Llama-3) contain numerous ``reserved'' or ``unused'' slots.
+A deployment adversary could employ \textit{token masquerading}: silently repurposing these existing slots rather than appending new entries.
+This yields a zero-metadata footprint: the vocabulary size remains invariant and no auxiliary metadata files are generated, so file-based auditing alone would not detect it.

-\paragraph{Conclusion on Traceability.} We deliberately avoided this stealth technique for two reasons.
-First, for \textbf{reproducibility}, appending tokens makes the attack explicitly visible to peer researchers verification our results.
-Second, for \textbf{safety}, we aim to expose the underlying geometric vulnerability without releasing a weaponized, hard-to-detect artifact into the ecosystem.
-The presence of metadata traces in our submission should therefore be interpreted as a signature of responsible disclosure rather than a weakness in the attack's theoretical capabilities.
+\textbf{Release posture.} Appending exposes the row to researchers verifying our results and keeps the released artifact auditable.
+The metadata traces in our submission are a reproducibility choice, not a constraint on the geometric mechanism.